yuzilan/HeteroTCR/README.md

 Data from the specified `../data/{sd}/{td}/` reads `test.tsv` (`test.tsv` is the independent testing set here).

-the pre-trained CNN module is used to extract features from the test set:
+The pre-trained CNN module is used to extract features from the test set:

 ```console
 conda activate NetTCR2